sal55/langs/small/readme.md

 ````
 There are no loops, conditional statements jumps or means to do input; it's to make it as simple as possible, yet still have something that can perform a task, and which has a syntax.

+### Update

+The syntax used in the source codes has been updated, but that has not yet been reflected below.
+This may be one disadvantage of not having an official grammar description that drivers the source code.

 ### Informal Grammar

 I will implement it using my normal approach, which does not need a formal